SteveJustin1963/tec-SCOPE/README.md

 ![image](https://user-images.githubusercontent.com/58069246/210939819-5d845b3c-116c-424e-b404-cfd4097ebc1e.png)

-- develop a system to read and control a cheap Dobson 200mm F5 telescope
+## wish list
-- in three stages.
+Dobsons ar just pushed around on a low friction mount, easy to move while looking, but small increments are hard to control, there is no slewing, tracking or stellar co-ordinates, so i want to develop a system to read and control my cheap Dobson 200mm F5 telescope.

-## Stage-0
+  - Stage-0
 - Electronic Level and Angle Gauge, online shops sell $16.
 - digital compass